-- Promote and facilitate shared service goals through technical assistance - Identify and evaluate opportunities for service consolidation and shared service delivery - Build on the success of CMAP's LTA program - Ensure relevant trainings are provided for elected and appointed officials - Create networking opportunities for municipal staff - Provide opportunities that encourage municipal cooperation and partnership - Improve infrastructure planning
+- 1. Promote and facilitate shared service goals through technical assistance. - 2.
+Identify and evaluate opportunities for service consolidation and shared service delivery. - 3.
+Build on the success of CMAP's Local Technical Assistance (LTA) program. - 4.
+Ensure relevant trainings are provided for elected and appointed officials. - 5.
+Create networking opportunities for municipal staff. - 6.
+Provide opportunities that encourage municipal cooperation and partnership. - 7.
+Improve infrastructure planning.

-This strategy paper should be used as a basis to promote dialogue and expand practice areas that develop and reinforce partnerships, and help local actors overcome barriers to achieving local and regional goals.
-This strategy paper will inform ON TO 2050, the forthcoming comprehensive regional plan, and CMAP and MPC are committed to pursuing implementation of these recommendations.
+This strategy paper should be used to promote dialogue and expand practice areas that develop and reinforce partnerships, and to help local actors overcome barriers to achieving local and regional goals.
+CMAP and MPC are committed to pursuing implementation of these recommendations.